MauroDataMapper/docs/docs/rest-api/apikeys.md

 The header key should be `apiKey` and the value should be the UUID value of the API key itself.

+---

 ## Using Postman

 If you are using [Postman](../postman) as a client, there are two ways to configure the API key for a request, which both have the same result.

-You can use the 'Authorization' tab to set the details, as shown in the screenshot below.
-You should set the **Key** field to be the text
-`apiKey`, the **Value** field to be the value of the API key, and in the **Add to** drop-down, select "Header".
-The API key must be passed in the headers, not in the query parameters, which is the alternative option.
+Firstly, select the **'Authorization'** tab which will display several fields that you need to complete.
+From the **'TYPE'** dropdown menu, select **'API Key'**.
+In the **'Key'** box on the right hand side type `apiKey`.
+Enter the value of the API key in the **'Value'** field and select **'Header'** from the **'Add to'** dropdown menu.

 ![Setting an API key in Postman using the Authorization tab](../images/apikeys/apikeys-postman-auth.png)

-This method sets the headers automatically; you can also set them manually as shown in the screenshot below.
-Again, you should use the header
-**key** field of `apiKey`, and the **value** field should be populated with the API key value.
+The API key must be passed in the headers, not in the query parameters, which is the second method.
+This method sets the headers automatically, although you can also set them manually.
+Select the **'Headers'** tab which will display a list of **Keys** and **Values**.
+Again, set the **'Key'** field to `apiKey` and the **'Value'** field to the API key value.

 ![Setting an API key in Postman using the Headers tab](../images/apikeys/apikeys-postman-headers.png)

+---

 ## Refreshing an expired API key

-When an API key has expired, and it has previously been marked as 'refreshable', then it may be refreshed - a new expiry date may be set.
+When an API key has expired and it has previously been marked as **'Refreshable'**, then it may be refreshed with a new expiry date.

-To do this, go to the API key list as above, and note that the 'expiry date' field now says that it has expired.
-The '...' options at the end of the row now offer the option to refresh the APi key.
-Choose this option, and in the next dialog, choose a new number of days for expiry.
+To do this, navigate to the list of **'API keys'** via your user profile.
+Identify which API keys have **'API Key expired'** in the **'Expiry date'** column.
+Click the three vertical dots to the right of the relevant API key and you will now have the option to **'Refresh API Key'** in the dropdown menu.
+Select this option and then enter a new number of days for expiry.

 ![Refreshing an expired API key](../images/apikeys/apikeys-refresh.png)

+---

 ## Revoking an API key

-To revoke a particular API key, you can mark it as 'disabled'.
-On the list of API keys, choose the '...' drop-down list of options, and choose
+To revoke a particular API key, you can mark it as **'Disabled'**.
+Navigate to the **'API Keys'** list and click the three vertical dots to the right of the relevant API key.
+Select **'Disable'** from the dropdown menu.
-'disable'.
 The same option will allow you to re-enable the key if necessary.

 !!! info
-    It is good practice to set up different API keys for each application - in this way it is easy to revoke access to a single application without having to recreate all other keys and updating other application settings.
+    It is good practise to set up different API keys for each application.
+In this way it is easy to revoke access to a single application without having to recreate all other keys and update other application settings.

+---

 ## Managing keys through the REST API